SWatari129/project2/README.md

 ## Known Bugs

-* Having issues with the pictures of portland in the background.
-I’m working on having the image scroll with the page.
-For now, it’s staying up top.
+* Having problems getting the results returned.

+* Continuing to work on the preventDefault.

 ## License